library(tidyverse)

 Note that \(Y\) is a function of \(X_1\) and \(X_2\) only, and \(X_3\) and \(X_4\) are irrelevant to predicting \(Y\).

-We might consider the following statistical models (here written as linear regression models), in all cases assuming \(\epsilon \sim \mathcal N(0, \sigma^2)\) for some \(\sigma > 0\):
+We might consider the following models (here written with linear regression notation):

 Note that model selection is a much broader concept than variable selection.
 For example, we might also consider:

-This model doesn’t add any new covariates, but it does change the set of distributions we are considering.
+This predictive model doesn’t add any new covariates, but it does change the hypothesis class we are considering.

-Let’s use 5-fold cross validation to estimate the risk of each of these models:
+Let’s fit each of these models with ERM, and use 5-fold cross validation to estimate the risks of the ERM-fitted models:

 library(cv) # NOTE: you can't use this package on Homework 1